ramarty/Unique-Location-Extractor/README.md

 ## Main functions

-The package contains two main functions: `augment_gazetteer` and `locate_event`.
-The backbone of locating events is looking up location references in a gazetteer, or a geographic dictionary.
+The package contains two main functions:

+* __augment_gazetteer:__ The backbone of locating events is looking up location references in a gazetteer, or geographic dictionary.
 The `augment_gazetteer` facilitates cleaning a gazetteer that may have been constructed from sources such as [Open Street Maps](https://cran.r-project.org/web/packages/osmdata/vignettes/osmdata.html), [Geonames](https://github.com/ropensci/geonames) or [Google Maps](https://www.rdocumentation.org/packages/googleway/versions/2.7.1/topics/google_places).

-It is specifically designed to clean a dictionary of point locations/landmarks.
-The `locate_event` function then uses the gazetteer. `locate_event` takes text as input and returns the location of the relevant event.
+* __locate_event:__ takes text as input and returns the location of the relevant event.
+Key inputs include a gazetteer of landmarks, spatial files of roads and areas (e.g., neighborhoods) and a list of event words.

 ## Example